Use Array to Enhance Hash Table (ArrayHashMap)

 Uniform Random

-, which effectively means you've found a random element:
+, and you get a random element:

 int randomeElement(int[] arr) {